National Library of Wales

-System of arrangement: Arranged into autograph letters, manorial records, title deeds and manuscripts.
+System of arrangement: Arranged into manuscripts, autograph letters, manorial records, and title deeds.
 Original numbers are included in the catalogue; these originate from a catalogue of the library at Llangibby Castle, compiled by John Kyrle Fletcher and Ifan Kyrle Fletcher in 1933.
-The manuscript volumes were removed from the archive and arranged in the NLW MSS series; they are now NLW MSS 16962-17109.
+The manuscript volumes and letters were removed from the archive and arranged in the NLW MSS series; they are now NLW MSS 16962-17109.

 Conditions governing access: Readers consulting modern papers in the National Library of Wales are required to sign the 'Modern papers - data protection' form.